 Emeric Lhuisset’s multisensory installation at Les Rencontres d’Arles explores the disappearance of Kurdish culture in Turkey, and puts an opportunity for protest in the hands of the viewer

 Publications we loved, and the big news stories from the last month in photobooks, including American Winter by Gerry Johansson, Void’s Hunger project, and JA Mortram’s Small Town Inertia

 Our pick of the key stories from the past week, including Paris’ Circulation(s) festival of emerging European photography, the first-ever Kyiv Photo Book festival, and Todd Hido’s Bright Black World

-Taking a new approach to documentary photography after a near-death experience in Libya, Guy Martin captured Turkey’s fantasies and created a series now on show at Arles.
+Taking a new approach to documentary photography after a near-death experience in Libya, Guy Martin captured Turkey’s fantasies and created a series which was recently published by GOST.
 “To not learn from that event in April 2011, I couldn’t do that to myself,” he says.
-“I couldn’t justify it to my family, I couldn’t be put in that same situation again.
-The starting point was to take control of my photography, to use my photography instead of letting it use me.”
+“I couldn’t justify it to my family, I couldn’t be put in that same situation again,” he says.
+“The starting point was to take control of my photography, to use my photography instead of letting it use me.”

 “It’s a bit hard to find words for this – You don’t look Native to me won the PHmuseum Women Photographers Grant,” says Maria Sturm.
 “I feel exponentially happy and glad to be sharing the list with other women photographers whose work I admire.”